PokaNorbert/Spotify-Database-MySQL/Database_Project_For_Spotify.md

-It will be posted soon
+It will be posted during the next week